 Often led by women motivated by their own experiences, be it as researchers or in their personal lives, these companies aren’t sitting around waiting for a solution.
 They’re building it themselves.

-In this new series to mark International Women’s Day and Women’s History Month, we invite you to hear from a series of FemTech leaders on why they’re refusing to accept the status quo – and how they’re challenging it.
+In this series, we invite you to hear from FemTech leaders on why they’re refusing to accept the status quo – and how they’re challenging it.